Post

 development.cer

 The Certificate downloaded from Apple Developer is in .cer format, while we need it in .p12 format.
-You can double-click the downloaded .cer file to install it in Keychain, then right-click the certificate in Keychain and select Export to export it.
+You can double-click the downloaded .cer to install it in Keychain, then right-click the certificate in Keychain and select Export.

 File name: cicd.p12, Format: .p12

-P12 key password: Enter a secure custom string (the example shown is not a good practice, using 123456).
+P12 key password: Enter a secure custom string (the example is a bad demonstration, using 123456)

 Now both files: cicd.p12 and cicd.mobileprovision are ready.

-Convert to BASE64 format string and store it in Repo Secrets:
+Convert to BASE64 format string and store in Repo Secrets:

 1